syncfusion-content/asp.net-core-docs/aspnet-core/Autocomplete/How-To.md

 {% endhighlight %}

-## Cascade between two Autocompletes
+## Cascade between two Autocomplete

 By default, we did not have in-built cascading support in Autocomplete.
 But, we can able to achieve this by using client-side events **change** and **select**.
 Refer to the below steps.